Judgements 12: Steelers’ loss has Pats back in familiar spot

 - Yes, the Eagles are depleted, especially in the secondary.
 Yes, they struggle at home.
 Yes, they have more trouble scoring in the first quarter than Florida does counting votes.
 And, yes they’ve already lost twice as many games this year (6) as all of last season (3).
 But, no, they’re not out of anything.
 In fact, if Dallas loses to New Orleans this week, and the Eagles beat Washington next Monday we have a three-way tie at the top of the NFC East … with only the Giants left out.
 No wonder coach Doug Pederson says, “It’s still right there in front of us.”
 Because it is.

 - Sorry, but that was one stupid idea to run a trick play with Melvin Gordon on an afternoon when he wasn’t sure he’d play and with the Chargers burying their opponent.
-Gordon got hurt, with reports saying he suffered a sprained knee.
+Gordon got hurt, with an exam confirming what the Chargers feared — a sprained knee that will sideline him indefinitely.

-FIVE THINGS YOU MAY NOT KNOW
+FIVE THINGS YOU MAY HAVE MISSED

 - Baker Mayfield’s 17 touchdown passes tie Hall-of-Famer Otto Graham for the most by a Browns’ rookie quarterback.